RMLatDIBRIS/RMLatDIBRIS.github.io/examples/lifo.md

 Main = Stack!;
 Stack = { let val; push(val) Stack pop(val) }*;
 ```
+The specification assumes that the stack is initially empty; In  `Stack`,  for every event matching `push(val)` a corresponding subsequent event
+matching `pop(val)` is expected; the prefix closure operator in `Main` allows the generated monitor to emit the **True** verdict even when
+the stack is not empty after the last event of the trace.

 ## Single stack with push, pop and size